 Within meetings, you can easily share your screen, chat with other participants, or raise your hand to signal that you have a question or want a chance to speak up.
 You can also record any meeting or create a live stream, even without a paid subscription.
-The only advanced feature that 8x8 Video Meetings was missing was an in-meeting survey function, although we haven’t seen this functionality for free in any video conferencing software.
+The only advanced feature that 8x8 Meet is missing was an in-meeting survey function, although we haven’t seen this functionality for free in any video conferencing software.

-What's especially good about 8x8 Video Meetings is that you’re not missing out on key features with a free plan, since upgrading mostly serves to unlock speech-to-text for transcription.
+What's especially good about 8x8 Meet is that you’re not missing out on key features with a free plan, since upgrading mostly serves to unlock speech-to-text for transcription (opens in new tab).
 The only minor complaint is the lack of detail about the platform’s security.

-With a name like Cisco behind it, expectations for WebEx Meetings are understandably high – and it doesn't disappoint.
-While there are various plans available for Webex Meetings, for most circumstances the free version should be just fine.
+With a name like Cisco behind it, expectations for Webexare understandably high – and it doesn't disappoint.
+While there are various plans available for Webex, for most circumstances the free version should be just fine.
 This enables you to hold HD video meetings with up to 100 participants, and to take advantage of options such as screen sharing and private chat rooms.

 When you sign up for an account, you are assigned a personal URL that can be used to manage all of your meetings, schedule video conferences, and access the recording you have made.